MEXICO

 It would be unthinkable not to spend a few days in the metropolis of 20 million inhabitants, to see the Zocalo, the Aztec Stadium and the ancient city of Teotihuacan.

-In high school, the first approaches to politics and demonstrations began.
+My first approaches to politics and demonstrations began in high school.

 In those years I started dreaming Lacandona Jungle, wondering how to meet the EZLN.

-I crossed the ocean with the desire to meet them.
+I crossed the ocean with the hope of meeting them.
 And I did it in Chiapas, near San Cristóbal de Las Casas.

 The whale sharks live in the waters of Isla Holbox from May to September so it’s possible to swim with them and to see the spectacular bioluminescence of plankton, their favorite food.